mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

 ## Motivation

-A little while ago, a good friend of mine said she wanted to add an email newsletter to her blog to stay in contact with her readers.
+Some time ago, a friend of mine said she wants to add an email newsletter to her blog to stay in close contact with her readers.
 Whenever she publishes a new blog article, an email should be sent to her newsletter subscribers informing them about the new article and inviting them to read the article on her blog.

-Since she still has a fairly small followership she does't want to pay the monthly fee for services like [MailChimp](https://mailchimp.com/) yet.
-On the other hand, the free tier of Mailchimp only allows to send emails with the MailChimp logo in the footer - which doesn't look too great.
+Since she still has a fairly small followership she doesn't want to pay the monthly fee for services like [MailChimp](https://mailchimp.com/).
+The free tier of Mailchimp however only allows to send emails with the MailChimp logo in the footer - which doesn't look too great.

-Fitting my objective of getting deeper into Serverless Computing, particularly AWS Step Functions, I decided to build this in our Twitch stream, the [TypeScriptTeatime](https://www.twitch.tv/typescriptteatime).
+Fitting my goal of diving deeper into Serverless Computing, particularly AWS Step Functions for orchestration, I decided to build this in our Twitch stream, the [TypeScriptTeatime](https://www.twitch.tv/typescriptteatime).
 You can watch everything using this [video playlist](https://www.twitch.tv/collections/gsh4RG33FheZdw).

 Why serverless?
 Serverless Computing provides us with the benefit that as long as usage is low, we have close-to-zero operative costs.
 Further, the approach is future proof as our infrastructure will automatically scale to large numbers of users without any further work needed.
 Step Functions is very useful in making our workflow visible which helps in communication.
 Be aware though that there is an important disadvantage to our approach - there is no visual editor to build the email templates.